bruelltuete/picoro/README.md

-Hacky coroutine library for the Raspi Pico
+# Hacky coroutine library for the Raspi Pico

+I needed a way to jump between different "threads" of execution, without the overhead of real multi-threading.

+## Buyer beware

+* No attempt at API stability, feel free to fork and change in any way you see fit.
+* This lib is for me hacking on a lazy weekend afternoon, along the same line as the point above.